Before you apply: Researching schools

-- Once you have received your test score for The Grammar Schools in Birmingham, if you still want to apply for a grammar school it is essential that you list it as one of your preferences in your online application.
+- Once you have received your child’s test score for The Grammar Schools in Birmingham, if you still want to apply for a grammar school it is essential that you list it as one of your preferences in your online application.
 Make sure you also check the admission arrangements as most of The Grammar Schools in Birmingham still operate catchment areas.

-- For details about The Grammar Schools in Birmingham please visit places at grammar schools pages for more details.
+- For details about The Grammar Schools in Birmingham please visit the places at grammar schools pages for more details.